-A baby carrier or sling is a very natural place for a newborn to like to sleep.
-Before birth, a newborn baby is used to being inside the womb.
+A baby carrier or sling is a very natural place for a newborn to enjoy sleeping.
+Before birth, your baby is used to being inside the womb.
 After birth, he loves sleeping how he has been accustomed to sleep – warm and cozy, smelling Mom, feeling Mom, and listening to Mom’s heartbeat.
 Some newborns, however, seem to ONLY want to sleep in a sling.
 Interestingly, newborns can develop surprisingly strong sleep habits in just a few days!
-So.
-What do you do when your newborn only sleeps in a carrier or sling?
+So, what do you do when your newborn only sleeps in a carrier or sling?

 Images used under creative commons license – commercial use (2/19/2018) Suzanne Shahar (Flickr)